 - General home inspection in Florida for structural and mechanical systems.

-- Wind Mitigation Inspection evaluating hurricane resistance features – can significantly reduce premium costs.
+- A Wind Mitigation Inspection, which evaluates hurricane resistance features, can significantly reduce premium costs.

 - Additional inspections: termite (WDO), mold tests, and seawall inspections for waterfront properties.